• Skip to primary navigation

 Schluter Systems touts four characteristics that form the core function of their membrane: Uncoupling, Waterproofing, Vapor Management, and Load Distribution.

 Ditra, created in Germany, is one meter wide which converts to 39 3/8 inches.
 It comes in three roll sizes: 54 ft; 150 ft; and 323 ft.
-It also comes in a 1/4-inch thick version called Ditra XL and a heated version called Ditra-Heat and Ditra-Heat Duo.
+It also comes in a 1/4-inch thick version called Ditra XL, a heated version called Ditra-Heat and Ditra-Heat Duo, and a peel & stick variety which requires no mortar.

 My thoughts: